BenediktHoelker/cap-timetracking-flp/readme.md

 # cap-timetracking

-Insert the purpose of this project and some intersting infos here
+Project management / timetracking for IT-service-providers based on SAP CAP and UI5

 ## Credits

-This project has been generated with 💙 and [easy-ui5](https://github.com/SAP)
+This project has been generated with 💙, [easy-ui5](https://github.com/SAP) and [SAP CAP](https://cap.cloud.sap)